Johnnygerald516/e-MPS-Portal-latest/CHATBOT.md

 ## Features

-- Predefined Q&A for common questions about the migration process
+- Advanced pattern matching for common migration questions
+- Multilingual support with English and Swahili patterns
 - Fallback to OpenAI for questions not covered by predefined answers
-- Admin interface for managing Q&A pairs
 - Conversation history support for context-aware responses
+- Scoring system to find the most relevant answers
+- Comprehensive Q&A database with migration-specific topics
+- User feedback collection for response quality improvement
+- Typing animation for a more natural conversation experience
+- Help command to guide users on available topics

 ## Setup Instructions